Maicon-F/SlotGame/README.md

 1. In order to minimaze mathematics, I will consider every row element independent, which is not true for the diagonals.

 2. Java random is a true random generator, without any bias.

 ## Theoretical calculation

-## The theoretic win probability is given by:
+## The theoretical win probability is given by:

 Probability to lose 5 times in a row =  Ploss;

 Pwin = 1- Ploss;

-## The theoretic win probability for one line:
+## The theoretical win probability for one line:

 Consider the following 5 spots:  __ __ __ __ __